wsadev01/PInjection/README-EN.md

 ## What YES it is!

-  - PInjection **IS** an executable script for specific Object Code meter and "marshalized" in a specific memory region.
+  - PInjection **IS** an executable script to put specific marshalized `Code Object (CodeType)` or marshalized `Function Object (FunctionType)`within a specific memory region.
   - PInjection **IS** a module that provides an easy-to-use interface for any newbie to Python.
-  - PInjection **IS** una buena elección para ofuscar y ocultar código objeto en un proceso (Similar a DLL Injection).
+  - PInjection **IS** a good choice to hide `Code Object` within a process (Similar to DLL Injection).
-  - PInjection **IS** un software libre y gratuito.
+  - PInjection **IS** a "software libre" project.
 (GNU GPLv3).

 ## Limitations.

-As I said, this is not a script to execute and you will automatically destroy the target computer permanently, but a script / module to load object code in the memory of a process, this means explicitly what I say.
+As I said, this is not a script to execute and you will automatically destroy the target computer permanently, but a script/module to load object code in the memory of a process, this means explicitly what I said.
 To execute the object code that is saved, you have to know what it is, since then you will have to pass a FunctionType using the library types, and there you will have to define all the constants used in the object code.
 The loading of the object code is automatic, the execution **is NOT**.
-There are also many processes in which you will not be able to inject, since these processes have and / or present specific internal conditions that do not allow access to their memory regions
+There are also many processes in which you will not be able to inject, since these processes have and/or present specific internal conditions that do not allow access to their memory regions

 ### Examples.
 ***